How to Remove Malware That Keeps Coming Back?

 After, disconnecting from the internet, you need to uninstall all the browsers from your device with the AppData and local data of the browser.

-Press the Windows key and type Disks Cleanup, open the Disk Cleanup from the top of the search list.
+In this case, search for Disks Cleanup in the Windows search bar, and open Disk Cleanup from the top of the search list.
 A pop-up will appear, select the infected drive and click Ok.
 It will open the Disk Cleanup window for that drive.
 Thereafter, click on the Cleanup system files.
 Afterward, select the drive again and click Ok to start cleaning the system files.

-After booting the device onto a safe mode, you need to run a security scan through an advanced-leveled third-party security tool.
+At this point, you need to run a security scan using an advanced-leveled third-party security tool.
 It will detect and remove the virus from the device.
-You can use any third-party security tools to perform the security scan on your device.
+You can use any third-party security tool to perform the security scan on your device.
+For example, you can use Malwarebytes.
+Here is the process –

 Thereafter, you need to boot the device into normal mode, enable the internet connection, and download-install the browser again on your device.
 Now, your device is secure and ready to use.